xlwings/xlwings/docs/quickstart.rst

         # x arrives as DataFrame
         return x.corr()

-Import this function into Excel by clicking the import button of the xlwings add-in: For further details, see :ref:`udfs`.
+Import this function into Excel by clicking the import button of the xlwings add-in: For a step-by-step tutorial, see :ref:`udfs`.